-Section 1: Using Your handbook
+Section 1: Using Your Handbook

 Your student handbook contains a wealth of information, some of it will be of more relevance to you as you progress with your studies.
-It covers many of the questions you will have about studying at undergraduate level and how to locate additional information or advice.
+It covers many of the questions you will have about studying at postgraduate level and how to locate additional information or advice.
 For more detailed information you will sometimes need to consult other sources, including:

 - the Student Zone for details of important University regulations and procedures within an A-Z Essential Guide.
-It also provides information on university life and the support services available. - the undergraduate students' webpage a comprehensive online resource for undergraduate students.
-It provides information about course structures, modules, and timetables. - the Module Catalogue provides comprehensive details of all modules in the University's undergraduate portfolio.
+It also provides information on university life and the support services available. - the students' web pages a comprehensive on-line resource for postgraduate students.
+It provides information about course structures, modules, and timetables. - the Module Catalogue provides comprehensive details of all modules in the University's postgraduate portfolio.

-All undergraduate courses are governed by the University's academic regulations.
-It is your responsibility to be fully aware of the regulations which govern your studies as an undergraduate student of the University.
-We provide guidance onmost aspects of the Academic Regulations via our website; if you are unsure, please contact your School Office (see section 4).
-Your course may have additional course-specific regulations or may be governed by a Professional Body.
+All postgraduate courses are governed by the University's academic regulations.
+It is your responsibility to be fully aware of the regulations which govern your studies as a postgraduate student at the University.

+We provide guidance on most aspects of the Academic Regulations via our website; if you are unsure, please contact your School Office (see section 4).
+Your course may have some additional course-specific regulations or may be governed by a Professional Body.

 Where relevant, these are included in section 14 of the Course Specification.